isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/00b-requirements-and-process.md

  </tbody>
  </table>

-Calculate Day to Leave below
+### Calculate Day to Leave
+Find out when you have to leave SHN using a simple calculator below.

 <iframe src="https://www.checkfirst.gov.sg/c/ica-daytoleave-calculator"></iframe>